aghodrati/deepproposal/README.md

-#news
+# News
 - generated proposals of our method are added.
-- spatial pyramid pooling is added
+- spatial pyramid pooling models are added

 # DeepProposal
 code for DeepProposal paper presented in ICCV 2015 (http://arxiv.org/abs/1510.04445):